fingerprintjs/fingerprintjs/README.md

 #### `userDefinedFonts` option

-If you would like to include additional fonts as part of the font detection component, use the `userDefinedFonts` option to specify an array of font names.
+While hundreds of the most popular fonts are included in the extended font list, you may wish to increase the entropy of the font fingerprint specifying the `userDefinedFonts` option as an array of font names.

 ```
 new Fingerprint2({